Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Model checks for stochastic volatility models

-This approach is of course not limited to the Heston model, which is why we return to general case.
-Suppose that (\ref{darstsigma}) holds.
-We are interested in testing for $\tau_s^2 = \tau^2(s,X_s,\sigma_s^2,\theta)$, where $\tau^2$ is a given function and $\theta$ is some unknown (in general multidimensional) parameter.
-For simplicity, we will focus on the one-dimensional linear case only, that is \bea H_0: \tau_s^2 = \theta \tau^2(s,X_s,\sigma_s^2) \mbox{ for all } s \in [0,1] \mbox{ (a.s.)} \eea Extensions to the general case follow along the lines of Section 5 in \cite{VD}.
+In order to construct a test whether a certain functional relationship between $\sigma$ and $\tau$ is present, we employ a technique which was already used in \cite{DP} or \cite{VD} when dealing with local volatility models.
+Suppose we are interested in testing for $\tau_s^2 = \tau^2(s,X_s,\sigma_s^2,\theta)$, where $\tau^2$ is a given function and $\theta$ is some unknown (in general multidimensional) parameter.
+For simplicity, we will focus on the one-dimensional linear case only, that is